 "Nothing in the governing statute supports the Orwellian notion that an American company may be branded a potential adversary and saboteur of the U.S. for expressing disagreement with the government."

-This is the moment I've been circling for a year of writing these posts.
-The moment where everything converges.
+Anthropic is getting stabbed right now — not by a competitor, not by a better model, but by its own government.
+OpenAI signed defense contracts.
+Google walked back its Project Maven objections years ago.
+The market incentive is clear: take the money, build the weapons, don't ask questions.
+Anthropic looked at that incentive structure and said: we'd rather get banned.
+This is the moment I've been circling for a year of writing.
 The weapons question from September.
 The cure-or-weapon paradox from October.
 The Iron Throne from November.
 The arms race from February.
 It all comes down to this: when the most powerful institution on Earth tells you to hand over your technology for weapons, what do you do?
-Most companies fold.
-Most CEOs take the call, negotiate privately, find a compromise that lets them keep the contract and sleep at night.
-Dario Amodei took the call and said no. Not privately.
-Not through a spokesperson.
-He drew a line in public, with his name on it, knowing exactly what would happen next.
+Most CEOs negotiate privately, find a compromise.
+Dario Amodei drew a line in public, with his name on it, knowing exactly what would happen next.

 I don't know how this ends.
 The injunction is temporary.
 The case will be litigated.
 The political machinery will grind on.
 Anthropic might win in court and lose in contracts.
 They might hold the moral high ground and watch their competitors take the revenue.
 The Iron Throne is still made of swords, and the king who said no is still sitting on them.
 But I know this: six months ago I asked who's the adult in the room.
 Today I have an answer.
 It's the guy who built the most powerful AI model on the planet and then told the Pentagon they couldn't use it to kill people.
 Whether the room lets him stay remains to be seen.
 But he stood up.
 And in a year where I've watched the world argue about AI benchmarks and release cycles while the real questions went unanswered — someone finally answered one.
 The king said no. And that might be the most important thing that's happened in AI since I started paying attention.